 Sigmoidoscopy is the inspection of the lower part of the large intestine (colon) using a lighted viewing scope (sigmoidoscope).
-A health professional can also remove small growths and collect tissue samples (biopsy) through a sigmoidoscope.
+A doctor can also remove small growths and collect tissue samples (biopsy) through a sigmoidoscope.

 Sigmoidoscopy is most commonly used to screen for colon cancer.
 About half of all colon tumors and polyps can be found using sigmoidoscopy.

-Sigmoidoscopy is done in a hospital or health professional's office that has the necessary equipment.
+Sigmoidoscopy is done in a hospital or doctor's office that has the necessary equipment.
 Preparation for the test includes emptying the bowels ahead of time using a laxative or enema.

 WebMD Medical Reference from Healthwise